jordanjj8/Robotics_Map_My_World/README.md

 Refer to this YouTube Link for how I mapped the environment: https://www.youtube.com/watch?v=amcQPbuU8bI

 ## Description
+In this project, my robot will navigate through the world to create a 2D occupancy grid and 3D octomap from a simulated environment with the RTAB-Map package.

 ## Requirements
 * [Gazebo](http://gazebosim.org/) any version later than v7.0.0